CREward: A Type-Specific Creativity Reward Model: Methodology

 \subsection{Human--LVLM Creativity Correlation}

 As current LVLMs offer great performance across various domains, including evaluation and feedback generation, we investigate their reliability in assessing creativity.
 We employ Gemini-2.5, a closed source LVLM, and Gemma-3, an open-weight model, as our LVLM annotators.
-We provide both models with the same descriptions and instructions used in the human evaluation, and post-process their responses to derive rankings in the same manner as for human annotators.
-To aggregate human annotations, we average the winning rates across annotators and then compute the Spearman rank correlation with this human average and LVLM ranking In addition, we calculate the preference agreement over 100 pairs, excluding ties from human annotators, and report the results in the Acc. rows of Table~\ref{tab:quantitative}.
+We provide both models with the same descriptions and instructions used in the human evaluation, and post-process their responses to derive rankings same way as for human annotators.
+To aggregate human annotations, we average the winning rates across annotators and then compute the Spearman rank correlation with human average and LVLM ranking.
+We also calculate the preference agreement over 100 pairs, excluding ties from human annotators, and report the results in the Acc. rows of Table~\ref{tab:quantitative}.

 The results are notable: Gemini-2.5 shows a high correlation with human perception of creativity, even exceeding the inter-human correlation.
 However, as a closed-source model, it is less suitable for large-scale assessments due to cost and accessibility constraints.
 Gemma-3, while not as strong as Gemini-2.5, performs reasonably well and achieves comparable or even higher correlation than human annotators for certain creativity types, such as material and texture.
 Inspired by these findings, we propose a creative reward model, \textit{\textbf{CREward}}, which leverages LVLM-generated creativity preference data to emulate human-perception of creativity for each type.